Kweku-Stephen/Getting-and-Cleaning-Data/CodeBook.md

  - 6.laying

 ## Measurements
-Of the 17 variables estimated from the signals, the analysis only required the computation of the average of only the measurements or features with mean() and std() variables inherent in them for each **Activity** and each **Subject**.
+Of the 17 variables estimated from the signals, the analysis only required the computation of the average of only the measurements or features with mean() and std() variables inherent in them for each **Activity** of each **Subject**.

-mean_av - representing all mean() inherent measurements for each                  activity and               each subject std_av - representing all std() inherent measurements for each activity          and each subject

-## Average
-Average value of mean() or std() inherent measurements for each activity and for each subject